ShadBalti/Age-Calculator-App/README.md

 Happy coding!
 If you have any questions or need further assistance, feel free to open an issue or reach out to me.
 ```

-Remember to replace placeholders such as `your-username` and `link_to_your_live_demo` with your actual information and URLs.
-Additionally, you can customize the README further to include any specific instructions or details about your project.